You are listening to the Sean Hannity Radio Show Podcast.

 Yeah.

-So let me let me get into this.
+So let me get into this.

-Um, I was looking forward to this moment right here that Eric had this conversation with you.
+And I was looking forward to this moment right here that Eric had this conversation with you.

-First of all, uh the President and I spoke on Monday morning um about the need for moral clarity, about the need at this very difficult time in our country to have a morally clear message to absolutely and singularly condemn this repulsive bigotry.
+First of all, the President and I spoke on Monday morning about the need for moral clarity, about the need at this very difficult time in our country to have a morally clear message to absolutely and singularly condemn this repulsive bigotry.

-And he did that later that day on Monday.
+He agreed with that, and he did that later that day on Monday.

 And I thought his speech on Monday was pitch perfect.